MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 }

-the final result should look like this
+This is how the final result should appear

 .. image:: images/microejtutotheme_2.gif